corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

   `corda-cli package install -n solar-system cordaSolarSystem.cpb`

   In this command, you must specify the network and the `.cpb` file.
+Depending on the Gradle setupm the `.cpb` will be in one of the build folders and the name may be different.

   After running this command, your CorDapp is up and running.

 8. Double-check that everything is working properly:
-    1. Open Docker.
+    1. Open Docker Desktop.
     2. Go to **Containers/Apps**.
     3. Select the project.